Passenger train services • Main line services / Ticketing • High speed Rail • New mainline operators • Spain • iryo

 2020 – …

-Birth of the enterprise
+Birth of the company

 On September 17 2018 ILSA received approval to launch an open-access high-speed passenger services in Spain.
 At the time, people were wondering how an airline could get into the rail business.
 The answer came in November 2019, when the public operator Trenitalia was chosen.